hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

  [4, 6, 7, 9, 28, 30, 31, 33]
  [13 - 25]
 ```
 We now see a pattern arising.
-At least one of the optimal solutions as the final box be what I will call a *counting box*.
+At least one of the optimal solutions has the final box be what I will call a *counting box*.
 The 13 - 25 is all consecutive numbers starting at 13 and ending at 25.
-The final number of the counting box is 2 * start - 1,
+The final number in the counting box is 2 * start - 1,
-and all numbers between start and final are allowed.
+and all numbers between start and the final number are allowed.
 2 * start is the first to be excluded (by Rule \#2).
 By avoiding small numbers less than start, this counting box can obey the constraints and place a large number of numbers.
 The larger the starting number, the larger the number of numbers in the counting box.

 Studying these patterns and trying to solve the problem for more than 4 boxes is the goal of my codes.
 This is a strange goal in that this box problem is not known by the world, so I don't know how anyone will ever usefully find this code, but it is a great problem requiring very fast code and mathematical proofs.